php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ```

-Files containing HTML outside PHP opening and closing tags MUST on the first
+Files containing HTML outside PHP opening and closing tags MUST, on the first
-line include an opening php tag, the strict types declaration and closing
+line, include an opening php tag, the strict types declaration and closing
 tag.

 For example: